viblo/Munk2D/docs/manual.md

 ![](images/hash_too_big.png)

-Notice the dark grey cells meaning that many objects are mapped onto them.
+Notice the dark gray cells meaning that many objects are mapped onto them.

 Chipmunk also has an experimental single axis sort and sweep implementation.
 It can be very efficient on mobile games if your world is very long and flat like a